 - Protein provides the building blocks for hair to grow.
 Make sure the diet includes plenty of protein-rich foods such as meat, eggs, fish, beans, grains, and nuts.
 The amino acid lysine may be particularly important for hair growth.

-- Iron deficiency may be linked to telogen effluvium.
+may be linkedto telogen effluvium.
 Making changes to the diet to include iron-rich foods may help with hair loss.
 These include red meat, liver, dark green leafy vegetables, beans, and lentils.

 - Supplementation can be considered for a short time while nutritional status is improved.